1995parham/github-do-not-ban-us/together/HiddenKn/OpenLetterToGithub.md

-# Open letter to Github
+# Open letter to GitHub

-Hello Github,
+Hello GitHub,

 The way you've handled the U.S. trade control law restrictions is terrible.
 Please revert these ridiculous measures placed upon our fellow developers from the affected countries.